maheshparlapalli/nexusiq-honors/replit.md

 - Created unified startup script for all services
 - Configured deployment settings for production
 - Updated TypeScript config to support JSX
+- Added database seeding script with sample templates and certificates

 ## Notes
 - The application uses AWS S3 for storing certificate PDFs and images - users need to configure their own S3 credentials